 Any medical procedure includes inherent risks, although experienced medical professionals can reduce those risks by following proper steps and acting appropriately throughout the process.
 During a prolonged childbirth in which the baby does not seem to be moving over the course of several hours of pushing by the mother, additional steps may be necessary to assist with the birth.
 In general, any facility that uses vacuum extraction should also be properly equipped and prepared to perform a caesarian section birth.

-While going on rides at an amusement park is statistically one of the safest forms of entertainment available, a recent surge in accidents has many people concerned.
+While going on rides at an amusement park is statistically one of the safest forms of entertainment available, a recent surge in theme park accidents has many people concerned.
 During a single week in August 2016, three separate accidents occurred that resulted in serious injuries or death to five children.
 These types of accidents are not only a parent’s worst nightmare, but are often traumatic for the people who operate and work at amusement parks.
 It is the responsibility not only of parents to keep their children safe at a park, but also people who own and run the rides.
 Read the rest »

 The plaintiff, Lorraine Patullo-Banks, was walking from the Park Ridge Train Station in February 2008.
 As she traveled on the sidewalk near the intersection of Touhy Ave and 3rd Street, she encountered an obstruction of snow and ice that had accumulated, resulting from the city snow plow that had cleared the street.
 The plaintiff chose to leave the sidewalk and enter the street, where she was struck by an oncoming vehicle.
 As a result, she endured residual physical problems, medical bills and lost wages.
 The auto insurance provider for the driver of the vehicle reached a settlement with Ms. Patullo-Banks.
 The plaintiff had filed a case against the City of Park Ridge contending that the accident was the result of their negligence.
 Read the rest »